We Won't Rest Until Everyone Has Access to Quality Education

 We know that for many, higher education isn’t as accessible as it should be.
-For many, there are obstacles.
-Such as the inability to get internet access, the absence of a positive role model, or one of the many limitations that stem from a lack of financial opportunity.
-“We Won’t Rest” represents our mission to tackle these obstacles head on.
-A mission that signifies WGU’s enduring commitment to ensuring that everyone has a fair shot at earning a college degree.
-In this ongoing program, we’ll be launching a series of proactive projects in an effort to remove some of the barriers that stand between people and higher education, because we believe that everyone with ambition should be given the opportunity to achieve it.
+Often there are obstacles in the way like inability to get internet access, the absence of a positive role model, or one of the many limitations that stem from a lack of financial opportunity.
+“We Won’t Rest” represents our mission to tackle these obstacles head-on, a mission that signifies WGU’s enduring commitment to ensuring that everyone has a fair shot at earning a college degree.
+In this ongoing program, we’ll be launching a series of proactive projects in an effort to remove some of the barriers that stand between people and higher education because we believe that everyone with ambition should be given the opportunity to achieve it.

 WGU is teaming up with Today.com and NBC Universal to raise awareness of the inequalities in access to higher education with the Beyond Barriers campaign.
 Learn more about how we are striving to provide access to higher education, and meet some of our students who have overcome barriers.

 The $10,000 Opportunity Grant is an investment to allow underserved populations the funding necessary to earn a college degree.
 Created for individuals who do not have access to traditional state and federal funding—such as Pell Grants and student loans—this grant will help WGU students earn a bachelor's degree in any of WGU's four colleges.

 Positive role models are in short supply.
 For those without one, it can be difficult not just to find the motivation to earn a college degree, but also to discover that it’s a possibility in the first place.
 We realized that we could inspire entire neighborhoods by highlighting the success stories of members of their communities.
 To do that, we’re commissioning a series of hand-painted murals honoring these determined students and the stories of what they’ve been through.